benschwarz/transcoder/README.md

 ## Future thoughts

 * Add something to cast attributes to a native ruby object, eg - if its key is `created_at`, try to date parse it.
+* Generator methods to unpack and generate object trees (XML generator)

 ## Note on Patches/Pull Requests